swedishvegan/complax/README.md

 ## Getting started <a name="pt2"></a>

+### Pre-compiled binaries <a name="pt2.1"></a>

+The quickest way to get started with Lax is to simply download one of the pre-compiled releases under the "Releases" tab on this GitHub page.
+There is a release for Windows (compiled for x86_64), one for MacOS (compiled for Apple's ARM64 chips), and one for Ubuntu (compiled for x86_64).
+I'm not sure whether the Ubuntu releases would be compatible with other Linux distros, but if not it's easy enough to just compile from source (see the next section).

-### Building the complax library <a name="pt2.1"></a>
+### Building the complax library from source <a name="pt2.1"></a>

+If there is no release for your particular coding environment, or if you're having any issues with the pre-compiled binaries, you can simply build the complax library from source.
 Building the complax library should be relatively straightforward as long as you have git, CMake, and a compiler that supports the C++11 standard.
 Here's what you need to do:

 1. Navigate into the desired directory and clone the repository: &nbsp; ```git clone https://github.com/swedishvegan/complax.git```
-2. Run the CMake script: &nbsp; ```cmake -S . -B ./[path to build binaries]``` (if you have the CMake GUI program this is fine to use too).
+2. Run the CMake script: &nbsp; ```cmake -S . -B .``` (if you have the CMake GUI program this is fine to use too).
     - __NOTE: If your compiler does not support C++11 by default, you may have to reconfigure your compiler or use a different compiler.
 In order to specify a compiler, add the argument__ ```-DCMAKE_CXX_COMPILER=[compiler binary name]```  __to the CMake command.__
     - __NOTE: The complax library has been tested and verified to work on the following compilers: GCC, MSVC, Clang.
 You are free to use a different compiler, but there is a risk that the library will fail to compile.__
 3. Build the project.